What is Candida?

-Keep it as fresh as possible.
+Keep your diet as fresh as possible!
 Canned, bottled, boxed, frozen and other packaged and processed foods usually contain refined sugar products, preservatives and hidden ingredients.
-The trick is to prepare your fresh food in bulk and store it in tightly-sealed containers to avoid build-up of mold and bacteria.
-Freezing food is a great option and will save you time.
+To save time on daily food preparation, prepare your fresh food in bulk and store it in tightly-sealed containers to avoid build-up of mold and bacteria.
+Freezing food is a great option to extend the life of fresh foods.

-Processed foods are acid-forming in the blood and also the major energy source for the candida.
-Honey, malt, desserts, cookies, cakes, molasses, corn syrup, dextrose, brown rice syrup, barley malt, etc. feed yeast.
+Processed foods are acid-forming in the blood and are the major energy source for Candida.
+Natural sugars like honey, maple syrup, malt and brown rice syrups also contain sugar and feed yeast.
 Check all labels carefully as many manufacturers disguise sugar by using other names such as: maltose, lactose, fructose, sucrose or dextrose.
-Natural honey and maple syrup also contain sugar.

-Refined grains behave like sugar in the body and include all white bread, white rice, white pasta, refined cereal such as cornflakes and anything containing white flour.
-Instead, look for 100% whole wheat on the label.
+Refined grains behave like sugar in the body; these include all white bread, white rice, white pasta, refined cereal such as cornflakes and anything containing white flour.
+Instead look for 100% whole wheat on labels.
 Refined grains create too much gluten in the body and their natural sugars feed the yeast.

 All bread made using yeast is to be avoided.
-And do not forget foods that are coated in breadcrumbs, such as chicken nuggets.
+Do not overlook foods that are coated in breadcrumbs, such as chicken nuggets.
 Bread items containing yeast include pizza crust, pita bread, bagels, French bread and just about any type of bread you find at the supermarket.
 At some bakeries you can get specially made breads that are yeast-free.
 Nutritional yeast is allowed.

-The milk sugar (lactose) in dairy foods feed the yeast.
-Therefore, dairy products are not allowed when you start the diet.
+The milk sugar (lactose) in dairy foods feeds the yeast therefore dairy products are not allowed when you start the diet.
 Unfermented and pasteurized dairy products are mucus forming.
-Once your symptoms disappear, you may be able to tolerate small amounts of cultured dairy foods (kefir and natural unpasteurized organic plain yogurt, preferably made from goat’s milk).
+Once your symptoms disappear, you may be able to tolerate small amounts of cultured dairy foods such as kefir and natural unpasteurized organic plain yogurt, preferably made from goat’s milk.
 Yogurt and kefir have very little milk sugar and are usually safe if you are lactose intolerant.

 Fruit Juices & Sodas

-Common sense states that sodas and energy drinks are full of sugar, chemicals and carcinogenic substances.
-AVOID: Canned, bottled or frozen, including orange juice, grape juice, apple juice, tomato juice, pineapple juice, and all fizzy and “Energy” drinks.
+It goes without saying that sodas and energy drinks are full of sugar, chemicals and carcinogenic substances.
+Avoid canned, bottled or frozen processed drinks including fruit juices, fizzy drinks and “Energy” drinks.

 These are just as bad for you as natural sugar as they still activate the yeast in the body.
 In fact, they are even worse than natural sugar because artificial sweeteners contain dangerous chemicals that can cause a host of disorders and illnesses in the body.
 The only sweetener allowed is Stevia.
 This shrub has a long history of safe and therapeutic use as an herbal sweetener and as an antifungal, anti-inflammatory and antibiotic agent.
 It’s also calorie-free.

-Alcohol is quite possibly one of the biggest contributing factors in the maintenance of male and female yeast infection.
+Alcohol is quite possibly one of the biggest contributing factors to male and female yeast infections.
 It is toxic and causes gastrointestinal dysbiosis, a major contributor to yeast infections.
 Candida loves to use alcohol as its energy source if you are running low on blood glucose.

 Initially, you want to eliminate all mushrooms from your diet as they encourage allergic reactions (dried shitake is OK).
 Mushrooms are a fungus and contain mold and should be avoided in the first few weeks / months depending on the severity of yeast overgrowth.